STREAM THE MUSIC FREE

 Bird, unaware of my idea, came up with the exact same vision for the scene using herself as the talent.
 I thought it was bold, but I understood she trusted no one else’s eye shooting her in that light, but mine.

 Ive always loved Led Zepplin and this was one of my favorite songs in their catalog.
 I love it as it is, so I didnt want to chop it too much.
 I wanted to keep the live feel, so we subtly enhanced a few drums and chords here and there.

-The song is about our state of being, ‘dazed and confused’.
+The song is about our state of being, ‘Dazed & Confused’.
 A very lost culture trying to find the right footing that really matters.
 A youth gone wild from disillusionment and disappointment with the truth we’ve been fed about the system.
 We are all searching for a clarity.
-FOr some, that clarity can only come through drugs, or self hate.
+For some, that clarity can only come through drugs, or self hate.
 False senses of pride or safety.
+The dazed and confused.

 Cash Shit ft.
 J Finale & Jay Mail Produced by unknown.
-Written by A. Sator, J. Danzy, & J. Watson (ASCAP)
+Written by A. Sator, J. Danzy, & J. Watson (BMI)

 I was with my homies J Finale and Jay Mail one night and we just pulled up on a studio and layed this shit.
 It was just a good record for all of us to talk our shit on.
 Our cash shit on.
 Something for the strip clubs and hustler’s out there riding all night picking up and dropping off.

 This was definitely a family affair, having the homies in the room.
 We recorded it in some dudes bedroom that Finale knew.
 I remember he had a little dog that was shitting on the floor.
 I think he cheated us on the mix , but we couldn’t find him after we layed it.
 Some ol’ High Point shit, ya know.